- Reviewed: 15 April 2024, 15:30 NZST

 There have been a number of serious bus crashes in Egypt over the years, resulting in a number of fatalities, including tourists.

-Overcrowding and poor safety standards on ferries have caused accidents on Red Sea ferries and Nile cruisers.
+Overcrowding and poor safety standards have caused accidents on Red Sea charter boats Nile cruisers.
 Piracy and armed robbery are also risks in the southern Red Sea and Gulf of Aden.
 For more information view the International Maritime Bureau's piracy report.

 Safety standards for rail travel vary and there have been a number of accidents resulting in multiple deaths and injuries.

-We strongly advise against all travel to the Gaza strip because of the extremely dangerous and unpredictable security situation.
+We strongly advise against all travel to the Gaza strip because of the extremely dangerous and unpredictable security situation, including the events in Gaza since October 2023.
 Restrictions and rules on access to the Rafah border crossing are subject to change at short notice.

-New Zealanders considering travel to Gaza should read the travel advisory for Israel and the Occupied Palestinian Territories and contact the nearest Egyptian Embassy for the latest information on border crossing requirements.
+Please refer to the travel advisory for Israel and the Occupied Palestinian Territories for information about Gaza.

 Landmines